Headoo/arrest-pdo/README.md

 Access control
 --------------

-Php-mysql-api provides IP access control, but can do further.
+Arrest-PDO provides IP access control, but can do further.
 Let's see this.

 For ip access control, in "app/{environment}/conf/ips.ini", you can specify any ip addresses you want, other ip addresses will be rejected.
 ```